Gowtham-app-developer/Flutter-Interview-Questions/README.md

 ## Abstraction

 - Abstraction is a process of hiding the implementation details and showing only functionality to the user.
+- Abstract Classes are partially defined classes which are declared using abstract keywords.
-- It can have abstract and non-abstract methods (method with the body).
+- It can have both abstract and non-abstract methods (method with the body).
-- In other words, Split up the functionality in to different Component.

-__Example__
+- If a class contains partial implementation then we should declare a class as abstract and it cannot be instantiated.

+__Example 1__

 ```ruby
 abstract class Shape {